 (a) all costs associated with designing, establishing, implementing, and operating the urban deer control plan and all its associated activities; and

 (b) for the acts and omissions of its officers, employees, agents, contractors, and licensees in designing, preparing, and implementing its urban deer control plan and undertaking the activities authorized thereunder.

-(2)(a) A municipality may unilaterally withdraw an urban deer control plan and terminate the COR without cause upon 30 days advance written notice to the Division.
+(2)(a) The Division and the city shall each have the right to unilaterally terminate an urban deer control plan COR with or without cause upon 7 days advance written notice to the other.

-(b) Upon termination of the COR, the municipality and its officers, employees, agents, contractors, and licensees must cease all deer removal activities formally authorized by the COR.
+(b) Upon termination or expiration of the COR, the city and its officers, employees, agents, contractors, and licensees must cease all deer removal activities formally authorized by the COR.